 The watchtower stands at the south-east corner of the oasis and was built by one of the families living there to protect the vital water source.
 The water for the oasis is supplied by a falaj irrigation system that brings water from the Hajar Mountains, located several kilometres to the east.

 Muwaiji Oasis is the smallest and westernmost oasis in Al Ain and contains approximately 21,000 palm trees.
 The oasis was historically fed by the Muwaiji falaj, an underground water channel running east west under the modern city from its source in the foothills of the mountains.
 The oasis lies at the western edge of the Al Ain alluvial aquifer in an area bounded by two main seasonal water courses or wadis.
 Some 500 metres to the north of the oasis is Qasr Al Muwaiji, believed to have been built by Sheikh Khalifa bin Zayed, son of Sheikh Zayed the First, in the early years of the 20th century at a strategic location guarding the approaches to Al Ain from Abu Dhabi and the west.
-From 1946 to around 1960 this fort was the home and diwan of Sheikh Zayed bin Sultan Al Nahyan and it is the birthplace of the present ruler of Abu Dhabi and the President of the United Arab Emirates, Sheikh Khalifa bin Zayed Al Nahyan.
+From 1946 to around 1960 this fort was the home and diwan of Sheikh Zayed bin Sultan Al Nahyan and it is the birthplace of the late H. H. Sheikh Khalifa bin Zayed Al Nahyan, second president of the United Arab Emirates.

 Mutaredh Oasis is located in the central/western part of the city, about two kilometres west of Al Ain Oasis.
 A number of historic mud brick buildings survive in and around Mutaredh Oasis.
 These include the House of Sheikh Suroor bin Sultan bin Mohammed Al Dhahiri, a large mud brick courtyard house on the eastern edge of the oasis.
 A little to the east of Mutaredh Oasis is the recently restored House of Sheikh Mohammed bin Khalifa.